Alert management

 • Alert rules: All alerting and recording rules currently available, filterable by state (firing, pending).
 Use the “see graph” link to jump to an explore page with the alert’s expression pre-filled

-• Contact points: Configured integrations (like OpsGenie or Slack) for sending alerts, including notification templates for formatting
+• Contact points: Configured integrations (like Opsgenie or Slack) for sending alerts, including notification templates for formatting

 • Notification policies: Alert routing that defines how alerts reach contact points based on matching criteria